project-89/argOS/README.md

-# Project 89 - TinySim
+# Project 89 - ArgOS

 A sophisticated agent simulation system built on BitECS, featuring autonomous agents with advanced cognitive architectures, capable of dynamic interactions, self-spawning, and emergent narrative generation.

 ## Overview

-TinySim is an experimental platform for creating and running autonomous agent simulations.
+ArgOS is an experimental platform for creating and running autonomous agent simulations.
 It uses a custom cognitive architecture that enables agents to:

 - Process sensory input and context
 - Maintain different types of memory (working, episodic, semantic, procedural)